Paralympics: Bhagat enter semifinals; Suhas, Krishna and Tarun also win, mixed day for Kohli | Sports-Games

 The 22-year-old Krishna will take on Brazil's Vitor Goncalves Tavares on Friday.

-Suhas, who has an impairment in one of his ankles, has been at the forefront of the fight against the COVID-19 menace as the district magistrate of Gautam Buddh Nagar in Uttar Pradesh.
+Suhas, who has an impairment in one of his ankles, has been at the forefront in the fight against COVID-19 menace as the district magistrate of Gautam Buddh Nagar in Uttar Pradesh.

 Tarun, on the other hand, had sustained a severe knee injury while playing football at the age of eight, which resulted in restricted knee movement.
 He is the current world no.2 and a former two-time world champion.